 The ‘Check-in‘ campaign aims to reduce staff suicide and promote a wellbeing culture by normalising the conversation around suicide and mental health as well as providing training, resources and signposting to support.

 The campaign runs across the West Yorkshire and Harrogate Health and Care Partnership and is accessible by all colleagues, working and volunteering, in your organisation.

 Support staff who are working remotely

-With the shift to remote working due to the coronavirus pandemic, it’s likely that many people will be working remotely for a long period.
+With the shift to remote working due to the coronavirus pandemic, it’s likely that many people may still be working remotely or flexibly.
 Whether that’s full time, or for part of their working week.
 It’s important to support staff to work effectively, look after their mental health and stay connected with colleagues during this time.

 For managers and team leaders, Mind have put together a list of ideas of how to support your team’s wellbeing whilst staff are working from home or remotely.
 Visit the webpage here: Coronavirus: supporting yourself and your team

 Our page Self-care to stay well whilst working from home has tips and resources to help people manage their mental health and set some boundaries for their home working.